emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized.md

 +++
 Spanish was my best subject in high school.
 I gave my all in class and earned nearly perfect grades.
 But it didn't matter — despite all that, I can't really speak any Spanish at all.

-Meanwhile, after 3 years of _extremely_ chaotic and disorganized self-study, I can speak German well enough to live my life in it.[ I aced the B2 test after about 2 years of mostly listening to podcasts and watching TV](https://www.monoglotanxiety.com/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score/).
+Meanwhile, after 3 years of _extremely_ chaotic and disorganized self-study, I can speak German well enough to live my life in it. <a href="https://www.monoglotanxiety.com/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score/" target="_blank">I scored almost perfect on the Goethe B2 German exam</a> afer 2 years of mostly watching TV and listening to podcasts.
 I moved to Austria about a month ago and whenever I step outside my apartment I'm operating close to 100% in German.
 I'm not perfect, but nobody needs to switch to English for me.

 All this is to say that something clearly played out differently with German than it did with Spanish.

-The thing that played out differently was **immersion** — [**comprehensible input**](https://en.wikipedia.org/wiki/Input_hypothesis) to be more precise.
+The thing that played out differently was **immersion** — **comprehensible input** to be more precise.

 ## Normal, chaotic, and busy people can learn German